 PS4 Pro vs. PS5 resolution

 But what about resolution?
 We want our games to look better than ever, and Sony will deliver in that regard.
-The PS5 will support 4K output at 120Hz, as well as 8K, though don’t expect to see the latter used for a few years, as 4K displays are still making their way into the homes of consumers.
+The PS5 supports 4K output at 120Hz, as well as 8K, though don’t expect to see the latter used for a few years, as 4K displays are still making their way into the homes of consumers.
 Though the PS4 Pro can also output at 4K, it doesn’t support that resolution with all titles and doesn’t feature variable refresh rates.

 Also worth mentioning is the system’s HDMI 2.1 port, which isn’t standard yet but is a great move in the way of future-proofing.
 Again, this port is in line with what was mentioned above: Screen-tearing prevention and variable refresh rates.
 We’ll likely see HDMI 2.1 become more ubiquitous — along with 8K displays — as the PS5’s life cycle goes on.